 I never thought though that I would once also teach Argentine Tango.
 I really studied it for myself.
 But having been a teacher for so many years, it comes naturally to me that I now transmit that what I have learned from my teachers and what I have found out for myself during many years of studying Tango.
 And doing so and being able to share my knowledge of the body and my enthusiasm for Tango, provides me a lot of joy.

 Tango is an amazing adventure.
-Once you have tasted it, it may not let you go.
-It pulls you in with its music and with its beauty.
-Tango is life itself and shows itself in the embrace with the other.
+Once you have tasted it, it may not let you go again.
+The music pulls you in with its with its stunning beauty and intensity.

 the basis of my teaching